gwkline/gwkline/README.md

 # Hi there, I'm Gavin Kline 👋

 I'm a dynamic and driven Software Engineer passionate about performance optimization, API development, and backend engineering in general.
-I hold a Bachelor of Science in Computer Science from Syracuse University, and am currently working as a software engineer at [GovDash](https://govdash.com)
+I hold a Bachelor of Science in Computer Science from Syracuse University, and am currently working as Lead Software Engineer at [GovDash](https://govdash.com)

 ## 💼 Past Experience